Scientific: Myrtus communis

 Landscape Use: Low edging, formal hedge to small multiple-trunk tree.
 A versatile plant with many landscape uses that are mostly cultivar specific.
 Ergo, know your cultivar differences!

-Light: Partial to full sun
+Light: Partial to full sun, no shade.

-Propagation: Cutting or seed
+Propagation: Cutting or seed.

 Additional comments: One of the more serviceable and versatile shrubs in Southwest landscapes for mesic landscape designs.
-Common myrtle makes a great formal hedge plant (hint, hint for all you people who like landscape boxes, beer kegs and bowling balls).
+Common myrtle makes a great formal hedge plant (hint, hint for all you people who like landscape loaves of bread, boxes, beer kegs and bowling balls).
 Myrtle is the perfect firewood.
-Cultivated varieties include:
+The bark and roots are used to tan the finest Turkish and Russian leather to which it imparts a delicate scent.
+Common myrtle has a rich middle eastern, Biblical tradition.

-Instead of the thorn shall come up the fir tree, and instead of the brier shall come up the myrtle tree.” - Isaiah 55:13
+"Instead of the thorn shall come up the fir tree, and instead of the brier shall come up the myrtle tree." - Isaiah 55:13